-With respect to the Greek versions of the tale, some are close to the Georgian version, others somewhat longer (e.g. the text from ms A reproduced by Aufhauser 1911: 70-71).
-In Jer Geo 2, the demon, upon meeting the saint, "said to him calmly (dac'q'narebulad): 'George'".
-In most Greek versions, "he said to him 'Peace to you (eirênê soi), George'".
+With respect to the Greek versions of the tale, some are close to the Georgian version, others somewhat longer.
+49 In Jer Geo 2, the demon, upon meeting the saint, "said to him calmly (dac'q'narebulad): 'George'".
+In most Greek versions, "he said to him 'Peace to you (eirênê soi),

+49 E.g. the text from ms A reproduced by Aufhauser, Das Drachenwunder 70-71.

+George".
 It would appear that peace or calm is a component of the greeting in Greek, whereas it qualifies the tone of voice in Georgian; it remains to be determined which reading is prior to the other.
-In the Greek manuscripts, the name of the archdemon is variously given as Samaêl, Samouêl, Satana and Satanaêl, a variation also noted in the Old Testament apocrypha (Kulik 2010: 190, 209-210).
-Biblical references, such as the mention of humans as images of Himself created by God (#130, cf. Genesis 1: 26), are less evident.
+In the Greek manuscripts, the name of the archdemon is variously given as Samaêl, Samouêl, Satana and Satanaêl, a variation also noted in the Old Testament apocrypha.50 Biblical references, such as the mention of humans as images of Himself created by God (#130, cf. Genesis 1: 26), are less evident.